Elango-Sagravia/movie_suggestions/outstatic/content/articles/movies-like-saltburn.md

 ![Two characters from Thoroughbreds standing in a garden, one looking away](/images/thoroughbreds-garden-conversation-k0OD.png)

-*Olivia Cooke and Anya Taylor-Joy in Thoroughbreds.
+*source-Olivia Cooke and Anya Taylor-Joy in Thoroughbreds.
 Source: IMDb*

 **Director:** Cory Finley